-To understand that, you must understand the various stress that your body faces when running.
+To understand that, you must first be aware of the various pressures that your body faces when running.
 For instance, each time your foot hits the ground, the impact is huge.
-This impact stress increases when your foot actually strikes the ground at the time you are beginning to exhale.
-This happens because each time you exhale, your diaphragm and the muscles associated with it tend to relax which creates a much lesser stability at the core.
-This lesser stability can cause injury.
+The pressure of this impact increases when your foot actually strikes the ground at the time you begin to exhale.
+This happens because every time you exhale, your diaphragm and the muscles associated with it tend to relax, which creates a much lesser stability at the core.
+This lesser stability at the core can cause harmful injuries.

-This will ensure that the impact of landing is shared equally.
-When you are practicing breathing techniques for running, try rhythmic breathing that will allow both the sides of your body to rest.
+This will ensure that the impact of landing is shared equally by the body.
+While practicing breathing techniques for running, try rhythmic breathing that will allow both the sides of your body to rest.

 Establishing a Pattern

 Most of the runners either adopt a high-intensity breathing rhythm or an average-intensity breathing rhythm.
 No matter what your rhythm is, the result is going to be the same.
 The pattern of breathing which extends the inhale will shift the exhalation point from right to left or from left to right or from one side of the body to the other.

 All rhythmic patterns have a singular point: Exhaling on alternating foot strikes each time you run.

 Most people recommend inhaling for a longer period and then exhale.
 This is because the breathing muscles and diaphragm contract when you inhale and that helps in bringing stability to your core.
 Stability is decreased when you exhale as the muscles can relax during that time.
 Therefore, it is best to hit your foot on the ground when your body is in its most stable form.

 The rhythmic pattern that a person while running applies differs invariably.